 - What elements do they have in common?

-- Interview an expert to add to the content
+- Interview an expert to add to your blog post

 - Add several expert tips and increase your authority by association